The Team System

 How can students have a successful, satisfying experience in a large research university?
 At CGS, we believe the key idea is to optimize the contact between professors and students, especially for first- and second-year students.
 We implement this idea through an innovative system of instruction and advising—the team approach.

-Three professors on a team teach the three cross-disciplinary core courses to a team of about 80 students.
-Regular consultation among faculty members and the team advisor enables them to coordinate coursework and other academic matters to meet the interests and needs of their students.
-The team structure thus reinforces the interdisciplinary character of the College’s curriculum.
+Three professors on a team teach the three cross-disciplinary courses to a team of 80 to 100 students.
+Regular consultation among faculty members and the team’s academic advisor enables them to coordinate coursework and other academic matters to meet the interests and needs of their students.
+The team structure thus reinforces the interdisciplinary character of the College’s program.
 In fact, a team is often called a “college within a college,” and CGS itself is like a small liberal arts college within a large, urban research university.

 Similarly, our advisors are full-time professionals with Master’s degrees or higher in Education, Counseling, Social Work and other relevant areas.
 Their chief responsibility is successfully guiding students in their academic progress, particularly in their selection of courses, majors, and career paths.